 The First Use of the Term “Safety-Razor” Introduction For years the wisdom among collectors was that the term “Safety-Razor” was first used by the Kampfe Brothers in their 15th June 1880 patent.
 I then stumbled upon the definition of “safety razor” by the Merriam-Webster dictionary.
 They claim the first known use of “safety razor” to be from 1842, but without giving any source for that claim.
 This got me interested and I found (among others) the following interesting uses of the term “Safety-Razor”, all predating the 1880 Kampfe patent.
 In reverse order… 1878, February 4th - The Age - Melbourne, Australia Not the first example I found, but interesing in that it refers to Monks' Shaving Apparatus as a safety-razor (and it's from Australia).
-Monks' razor is definitely what we would call a “Safety-Razor” today.
+Monks' razor clearly was what we would call a “Safety-Razor” today.
 The Kampfe Brothers definitely did not “invent” the name safety-razor for a razor with a guard.
 They probably were the first ones to use it in a patent document.
+1877, Knight's American Mechanical Dictionary In 1877, the term was already so well known that it appeared in “Knight's American Mechanical Dictionary, Volume III” on page 2018.
 1842, December 31st - Sheffield And Rotherham Independant, England This is the article Merriam-Webster refer to by year only.
 The Oxford English Dictionary does so explicitly (account required).
 Early.
 But not early enough.
 The patent number is confusing.
-According to the British Library web site there was no numbering system for British patents before 1852.
+According to the British Library web site there was no numbering system for English patents before 1852.
+Patents before 1852 do have numbers, but they were assigned those numbers retrospectively.
 US patent 2891 is actually from December 1842 as well, but is for a door knob.
 1833, January 13th - Observer, London, England The earliest mention of the term “Safety-Razor” I could find for a while is from 1833.
 I was then able to improve this date by one more week: 1833, January 5th - The Spectator, London, England Mechi — of No. 4, Leadenhall Street (Four Doors from Cornhill) — also advertised in The Spectator for the week ending Saturday, January 5, 1833 (page 22) — a week earlier than the previous find.
 That's the earliest use of “Safety-Razor” I could find so far.
 If you can do better, please let me know.